turtleisaac/PokEditor/README.md

 * Also powered by my other libraries, [Nds4j](https://github.com/turtleisaac/Nds4j) and [Nds4j-ToolUI](https://github.com/turtleisaac/Nds4j-ToolUI).
 * This tool is still in active development and will receive periodic updates as improvements are made and bugs are found, time permitting.
 * Please join [this Discord server](https://discord.gg/zAtqJDW2jC) for help with using PokEditor v3 or for help with any questions relating to Pokémon Gen 4 and 5 hacking.
-* Currently can be used in English and has partial French support.
+* Currently can be used in English and has partial French and Chinese support.

 <img width="403" alt="image" src="https://github.com/turtleisaac/PokEditor/assets/7987859/8165bcd7-e9af-4056-991a-d61cc5783fe7">